CarstenGrohmann/deye-mqtt-ha-plugin/README.md

     ```bash
     # Home Assistant Integration
     # ==========================

+    # NOTE: Single or double quotation marks to enclose the string are not required and
+    #       are not allowed.

+    # Enable this plugin
     PLUGINS_ENABLED=deye_plugin_ha_discovery

+    # MQTT prefix for all topics published to Home Assistant
     DEYE_HA_PLUGIN_HA_MQTT_PREFIX=homeassistant

+    # Inverter manufacturer
     DEYE_HA_PLUGIN_INVERTER_MANUFACTURER=<your manufacturer>

+    # Inverter model
     DEYE_HA_PLUGIN_INVERTER_MODEL=<your inverter>

     # Topics not published to HA
     # Use : as separator, supports Unix shell-style wildcards *, ?, [seq] and
     # [!seq] as implemented with Python fnmatch,
     DEYE_HA_PLUGIN_IGNORE_TOPIC_PATTERNS=uptime:ac/relay_status:*/pv[234]/*

-    # If the sensor value isn't updated for DEYE_HA_PLUGIN_EXPIRE_AFTER seconds, it'll expire / be marked as "unavailable" in HA
+    # If the sensor value isn't updated for DEYE_HA_PLUGIN_EXPIRE_AFTER seconds, it'll expire / be
+    # marked as "unavailable" in Home Assistant.
     # It must be greater than DEYE_DATA_READ_INTERVAL or DEYE_PUBLISH_ON_CHANGE_MAX_INTERVAL (if used)
     # If the value is not defined, sensor values never expire
     DEYE_HA_PLUGIN_EXPIRE_AFTER=600

+    # Use MQTT topic instead of sensor name in unique_id
+    # CAUTION:
+    #   Activate this option for new installations only.
+    #   It will break existing integration as it changes the unique_id of all sensors.
+    #   New sensors will be created with the same name as the existing sensors.
+You can
+    #   merge these sensors manually with db_maint.py.
+    DEYE_HA_PLUGIN_USE_TOPIC_IN_UNIQUE_ID=yes
     ```

 3. Install the plugin from `plugins` directory as described in